-- · Important aspects of Athenian democracy and citizenship were: - (1) Private property rights - (2) Individual freedom - (3) Women and slaves were not part of the democracy - 3) Four important components of the Greek City - agora:: The Greek agora was the gathering place of the polis, or the city...
+- · Two most important aspects of Athenian citizenship were: - (1) Private property rights - (2) Individual freedom - 3) Four important components of the Greek City - agora The Greek agora was the gathering place of the polis, or the city...
 It's where people could gather to discuss openly ideas about politics and culture, share information, and have open debate.

-The agora accommodated a broad range of activities, including: markets, athletic events, and theatrical performances stoa:: The stoa (plural stoas) was an architectural feature of the agora.
+The agora accommodated a broad range of activities, including: markets, athletic events, and theatrical performances stoa The stoa (plural stoas) was an architectural feature of the agora.
 It was a colonnaded area that was still part of the public realm that could provide protection for the public, such as protection from the blazing hot sun.
 The back of the stoa may have included chambers or offices that were semi-public

-The Athenian agora was crossed by an important road, the Panathenian Way theater:: The theater is an important building type in use today.
+The Athenian agora was crossed by an important road, the Panathenian Way theater The theater is an important building type in use today.
 Diagrammed as a semi-circle, a Greek theater is a semi-circular array of seats called a theatron carved into a hillside, often with a distant landscape as the backdrop.
 A stage for drama, oration, and poetry was in front of the viewers, and it was composed of a skene and a proskenion (a "scene" and a "proscenium")